-If you were previously issued an emergency, limited-validity passport at an Embassy or Consulate because you had urgent need of travel, you should apply to renew this passport for a full-validity passport as soon as possible.
+If you were previously issued an emergency, limited-validity passport at an Embassy or Consulate because you had urgent need to travel, you should apply to renew this passport for a full-validity passport as soon as possible.
 Please note that two consecutive emergency passports cannot be issued.
-Your next application must be for a full-validity passport, which will be printed in the United States and take approximately 15 working days to process.
+Your next application must be for a full-validity passport, which will be printed in the United States and take approximately two to three weeks to process.

 If less than one year has passed since your limited-validity passport was issued:

-- You will not have to pay any passport fees if you can show the receipt of having paid for the limited-validity passport.
+- You will not have to pay any passport fees if you can show the receipt of payment for the limited-validity passport.

 If more than one year has passed since your passport was issued:

-- If the endorsement on the last page of your emergency passport states that your passport was issued under 22 CFR 51.41, you must also submit additional proof of citizenship.
+- In addition, if the endorsement on the last page of your emergency passport states that your passport was issued under 22 CFR 51.41, you must also submit additional proof of citizenship.
 If the endorsement on the last page of your emergency passport states that your passport was issued under 22 CFR 51.28, you must also submit additional proof of identity.

 Requesting an appointment